Image excerpted from A Nice Cup of Tea by Roe LiBretto

 "I-I am walking for exercise," she stuttered.

 Vlad looked across the driver at her.
-The driver wore one of those cheap leather jackets that mobsters supposedly favored.
+The driver wore one of those cheap leather jackets mobsters supposedly favored.
 His head was shaven to a gauze and he looked straight ahead.
 Tough guy.

 "We are going hunting this Saturday.
 You should come with us," Vlad said.
 Now he was enjoying her fear.
 "See you later."
 He and the driver both laughed.